sSasha-uwu/better-quality/README.md

 # WARNING

 Uninstalling this mod will cause Factorio to delete ALL entities that are added by this mod.
 It is HIGHLY recommended that you keep a backup of your original save if you install this mod on an existing save.
 I'm new to Factorio modding, so any suggestions on how to fix this would be appreciated.

+There are currently no in-game settings for this mod, as adding them seems like it would be difficult with the way that the current Factorio settings system works.
+Once again, I'm new, so feel free to make any suggestions and/or contribute to the github.